-Sodium tetradecyl sulphate (STS) 0.1 - 0.75% Polidocanol (Aethoxysclerol or Sclerovein) 0.25 - 1.5%
+Sodium tetradecyl sulphate (FibroveinTM) 0.1 - 1%Polidocanol(Laureth-9) supplied as AethoxysklerolTM or Sclerovein 0.25 - 1.5%

-- 3.3 The maximum upper limit of polidocanol is 2mg/kg patient body weight per treatment day because of potential for local anaesthetic toxicity. - 3.4 Product is diluted with sterile preservative-free normal saline and stored in correctly labelled sterile containers. - 3.5 Diluted product is an off label use and must be made for the patient and used on the day of preparation. - 3.6 To avoid cross contamination a sterile needle and syringe are used for each penetration of multidose vials of sclerosant (after wiping with an alcohol swab) to aspirate the contents .
-Multidose vials should be checked for an expiry date. - 3.7 Reticular veins are treated first and then the smaller vessels, either at the same or a later session. - 3.8 Compression hosiery, appropriate to the patient and the sclerosant treatment, are applied immediately after treatment and before mobilisation.
+- 3.3 The maximum upper limit of polidocanol(Laureth-9) is 2mg/kg patient body weight per treatment day because of potential for local anaesthetic toxicity. - 3.4 Product is diluted with sterile preservative-free normal saline and stored in correctly labelled sterile containers. - 3.5 Diluted product is an off label use and must be made for the patient and used on the day of preparation. - 3.6 To avoid cross contamination a sterile needle and syringe are used for each penetration of multidose vials of sclerosant (after wiping with an alcohol swab) to aspirate the contents.
+Multidose vials should be checked for an expiry date. - 3.7 Trunks and tributaries are treated first then reticular veins and finally spider veins.
+It can be beneficial to leave a gap of 6-12 weeks after treating trunks and tributaries before treating the reticular veins and spider veins. - 3.8 Compression hosiery may be applied immediately after treatment and before mobilisation.
+An appropriate level of graduated compression hosiery should be considered for 3-7 days. - 3.9 For patients with a history of neurological symptoms, including migraine after previous sclerotherapy sessions, we recommend: